ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

-           Create a function to calculate and return the product of all of the even numbers from 1 to the passed end number.
-Be sure to call the function to test it and print the result.
+           Create a function to calculate and return the sum of all of the even numbers from 1 to the passed input using a while loop.

            .. activecode::  ch8ex9q
                 :nocodelens:

         .. tab:: Answer

-            Create the procedure and be sure to call it to test it.
+            Create the function and be sure to call it to test it.

             .. activecode::  ch8ex9a
                 :nocodelens:

-                def calculateProduct(lastNum):
+                def calculateSum(lastNum):
+                    sum = 0
-                    total = 1
+                    num = 1
+                    while (num <= lastNum):
-                    numList = range(1, lastNum + 1, 2)
+                       sum = sum + num
-                    for num in numList:
-                        total = total * num
+                       num = num + 2
-                    return total
+                    return sum

-                print(calculateProduct(8))
+                print(calculateSum(10))

         .. tab:: Discussion